 Upper West Side

-Bed-Stuy offers a good selection of townhouses –– some single family and some multi-family –– and many cost much less than that $2 million price point.
-If you’re looking for the low-maintenance lifestyle, however, this neighborhood might not be for you since few apartment buildings exist in this part of Brooklyn.
+Bed-Stuy offers a good selection of townhouses –– some single-family and some multi-family –– and many costs much less than that $2 million price point.
+If you’re looking for a low-maintenance lifestyle, however, this neighborhood might not be for you since few apartment buildings exist in this part of Brooklyn.
 Depending on your address, commute time to Downtown Manhattan is approximately 15 minutes.

 In the heart of Brooklyn, Park Slope is one of NYC’s more obvious choices for raising a family.
-Known for its pricey brownstones, the enclave also boasts generous prewar co-ops, which have become viable alternatives to the expensive row houses.
-Park Slope is near Prospect Park, but also offers good transportation choices to commute to Manhattan, as well as a small-town vibe and laid-back lifestyle.
+Well-known for pricey brownstones, the enclave also boasts generous prewar co-ops, which have become viable alternatives to the expensive row houses.
+Park Slope is near Prospect Park but also offers good transportation choices to commute to Manhattan, as well as a small-town vibe and laid-back lifestyle.